kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 Modules are cached after the first time they are loaded.
 This means every call to `require('foo')` will get exactly the same object returned, if it would resolve to the same file.

+### What is core-js
+`core-js` is the most popular and the most universal polyfill of the JavaScript standard library, which provides support for the latest ECMAScript standard and proposals, from ancient ES5 features to bleeding edge features.
+It is one of the main reasons why developers can use modern ECMAScript features in their development process each day for many years, but most developers just don't know that they have this possibility because of `core-js` since they use `core-js` indirectly as it's provided by their transpilers or frameworks.

+`core-js` is used by most of the popular websites.
+We can check it using `window['__core-js_shared__'].versions`, see details at https://github.com/zloirock/core-js/blob/master/docs/2023-02-14-so-whats-next.md

 ### Live Reload and Hot Reload
 > When a file is edited, the dev server recompiles with the changes, then pushes a notification to the client code in the browser.
 The app code can then subscribe to "some file changed" notifications, re-import the new version of the code, and swap out the old code for the new code as the app is still running.